 - 119 Coral St., permanent supportive housing project

-- The Santa Cruz Planning Commission approved 120 studio units for permanent supportive housing for the disabled.
+- The Santa Cruz Planning Commission approved 120 studio units for permanent supportive housing for homeless people with disabilities.

 - 727 Hanover St. housing project

 - Eleven housing units are proposed.

 - New turn lanes, bike lanes and shoulders are being added to Highway 1 and 9, and along River Street in Santa Cruz.

 - Road work on Broadway, Pure Water Soquel conveyance project

 - An 8-mile pipeline is being constructed underground from the Santa Cruz Wastewater Treatment Facility at 110 California St. in Santa Cruz to a new water purification center in Live Oak and on to Aptos.